cvghivebrain/Sonic1sq/README.md

 * Water palettes are generated in-game by the `WaterFilter` subroutine, instead of being hardcoded.
 * Fading to black/white is controlled by a brightness variable, and no longer requires a "next" palette.
 This simplifies loading new palettes.
 * Sprites can be hidden with the variables `v_spritemask_height` and `v_spritemask_pos`.
+* Sonic's sprites are loaded from a PNG spritesheet using [HiveMap](https://github.com/cvghivebrain/HiveMapExport).

 ## Objects
 * Modified the way animation works to save 2 bytes in RAM per object.
 The high bit of `ost_anim` now serves as an update flag instead of `ost_anim_restart`.